-Students are to submit a common nursing application at the College of First Choice only.
-Submission of a common nursing application to more than one of the five nursing colleges could affect the application status of a student.
+The common nursing application should only be submitted at the College of First Choice.
+Submission of a common nursing application to more than one of the six nursing colleges could affect the application status of a student.
 Advisors/Counselors are available at each college to guide applicants through the application process.